A humorous mystery about a murder at a wedding and--

 “I knew one thing: as soon as anyone said you didn’t need a gun, you’d better take one along that worked.”

 Steve Shrott is an internationally published award- winning mystery short story writer.
 Some of his tales are of the humorous variety, others are more hard boiled.
 They have been published in anthologies, magazines and e-books, both in the U.S., and as far away as India.
 Some are being used in classrooms to teach children the art of deductive reasoning.
-Several of his stories ("Clean," "The Job," "Stress, Tourist Town.") have appeared in Sisters in Crime Publications.
+Several of his stories ("Clean," "The Job," "Stress, Tourist Town, The Writer") have appeared or will be appearing in Sisters in Crime Publications.
 In addition to all this writing, Steve is a fun guy at parties.

 Some of Steve's Awards include being a